Eliastik/snakeia/README.md

 * Uses the font [Delius](https://www.fontsquirrel.com/fonts/delius) under SIL Open Font License

 ## Changelog

+* Version 2.0 (3/18/2020) :
+  - Added an online game mode!
+This is the Battle Royale mode playable online.
+Servers are already opened and can be used.
+Check the repository [SnakeIA Server](https://github.com/Eliastik/snakeia-server) for more informations.
+  - Many fixes and improvements, although every effort has been made for the online game mode.

 * Version 1.5 (1/31/2020) :
   - Performance improvement (multi-threading);